-Until Montgomery, the test to be applied when disclosing risks was that of the prudent clinician and the tests laid out in Bolam.
+Until Montgomery, the test to be applied when disclosing risks was that of the prudent clinician and the tests laid out in Bolam and Hunter v Hanley.
 That has now been overturned by the Montgomery case.
-The Bolam test has clearly been considered by the Court to have been rather too paternalistic, from a "doctor (dentist) knows best" perspective.
+The Bolam and Hunter v Hanley tests have clearly been considered by the Court to have been rather too paternalistic, from a "doctor (dentist) knows best" perspective.